top of page

 • Secrecy among elites

 It can trigger personal trauma memories or moral injury — even if you didn’t consciously connect it to your own life.
+For people with:

 • History of abuse